 As with any other home loan, you do pay closing costs for a cash-out refinance.
 This will typically equate to about 2% to 5% of the mortgage.
 There are no-closing-cost refinances available through many lenders, but that doesn’t mean these fees simply vanish.
 Instead, they’re either rolled into the principal and increase the amount you owe on your mortgage or they’re recouped through a higher interest rate.

 While a home equity loan does offer a fixed rate, it is typically much higher than first mortgage rates.
-A HELOC is a variable rate mortgage that adjusts with the market.
+A HELOC is a variable-rate mortgage that adjusts with the market.
 So you have to be prepared for rate and payment increases if you take out a HELOC.

 In general, rates on home equity loans and lines of credit are higher than those tied to a cash-out refinance in first lien position.
 Home equity products can be great for lower-budget projects or investments, or when you don’t need the money right away.
 The pay-as-you-go feature tied to the HELOC is handy for people who want a funding vehicle for the future.